How many of your new users churn on day 1?

 But I already eat potatoes, so why do I need to eat any other vegetables?

-Just as potatoes are just one of many types of vegetables you need to stay healthy, your product tour is only one part of a successful onboarding framework.
+Just as potatoes are just one of many types of vegetables you need to stay healthy, your product tour is only one part of a successful user onboarding framework.

-Besides a product tour, onboarding also comprises:
+Besides a product tour, user onboarding also comprises:

 - Pre-boarding: the onboarding that takes place before your customer signs up for your platform